 At the same time, several changes were made to planning and other legislation in NSW which had the effect of requiring new or different studies and data gathering to be undertaken.
 This meant the original documents from 2015-16 needed adjustment.

-With the breadth of information required, completing these adjustments has taken some time.
-However, in 2018, we are now ready to proceed with the SSD process again.
+With the breadth of information required, completing these adjustments took some time but during mid-2018, the SSD process was ready to be recommenced.

-The updated version of our SSD application for Marulan South Limestone will contain virtually the same components as the original.
+The 'updated' version of our SSD application for Marulan South Limestone contains virtually the same components as the original.
 Apart from those mentioned above, no other changes to the existing operations are planned.

 As a consequence of being framed today, the SSD application will capture a full range of production and environmental controls which meet the current standards for ensuring site activities don’t interfere with those living and working around the mine.

 The commitments we made as part of our original preparations for the SSD also have not changed, particularly when it comes to Marulan South Road.

 This includes funding and building a new route for the road around the proposed overburden emplacement at its southern (Boral) end, and paying for an upgrade along the full length of the road from the Hume Highway to this new overburden emplacement.

 We’ve also reached agreement with Council on an ongoing maintenance levy to pay for the upkeep of Marulan South Road into the future.